edgedb/rfcs/text/1009-group-by.rst

 ``CUBE (a, b)`` is equivalent to ``(), (a), (b), (a, b)``.
 These elements can be lists of aliases, also.

+If a grouping set occurs multiple times, the group still appears in the output just once.

 Reference implementation
 ========================